-Note 9 - State Unclassified Employees' Retirement Program
+Note 9- State Unclassified Employee's Retirement Program

 Pension fund information is provided by the Minnesota State Retirement System (MSRS), who prepares and publishes their own stand-alone Comprehensive Annual Financial Report (CAFR), including financial statements and required supplementary information.
-Copies of the report may be obtained directly from MSRS at 60 Empire Drive, #300, Saint Paul, Minnesota 55103-3000.
+Copies of the report may be obtained directly from MSRS at 60 Empire Drive, #300, St. Paul, Minnesota 55103-3000.

 The statutory authority for State Unclassified Employees' Retirement Program (SUERP) is Minnesota Statutes Chapter 352D.
 Only certain unclassified employees are covered by this defined contribution program.
 The cash value may not be withdrawn prior to termination of the covered employee.

 The funding requirement for SUERP is 5% for employees and 6% for the employer.
 Actual contributions were 100% of required contributions.
 Required contributions for the Authority were:

-Year Amount
+Year Am Amount

+2017 \$ 6,971

-2016 \$7,154
+2016 7,154

 2015 6,672

-2014 6,187

-Note 10 - GASB Standard Issued but Not Yet Implemented
+Note 10 - GASB Standards Issued but Not Yet Implemented

-GASB has issued GASB Statement No. 75 relating to accounting and financial reporting for post-employment benefits other than pensions.
-The new statement requires governments in all types of OPEB plans to present more extensive note disclosures and Required Supplementary Information (RSI) about OPEB liabilities.
+GASB has issued GASB statement 75 relating to accounting and financial reporting for postemployment benefits other than pensions.
+The new statement requires governments in all types of OPEB plans to present more extensive note disclosures and required supplementary information (RSI) about OPEB liabilities.